Andrey-Roshchupkin/portfolio/README.md

 ## Features

-- 📝 Blog with Markdown support
+- 📝 **My Articles** - Blog with Markdown support, automatically reads and displays articles
+- 💼 **My Projects** - Showcase of open-source projects with descriptions
+- 🎤 **Public Speeches** - List of conference talks and presentations
+- 👤 **About Me** - Personal introduction and background
+- 📄 **Resume** - Professional resume with PDF download and copy functionality
-- 🌓 Dark/Light/System theme toggle
+- 🌓 **Theme Toggle** - Dark/Light/System theme with localStorage persistence
-- 🎨 GitHub-style design
+- 🎨 **GitHub-style Design** - Clean, minimalist design inspired by GitHub
-- 🔗 Direct links to articles (routing)
+- 🔗 **SPA Routing** - Direct links to all content with React Router
-- 📱 Responsive design
-- ⚡ Fast and optimized
+- 📱 **Responsive Design** - Optimized for all screen sizes
+- ⚡ **Fast & Optimized** - Built with Vite for optimal performance
+- 🔄 **Loading States** - Smooth loading indicators for content

 ## Development